-How to Clean a Shower Door
+How to Clean Glass Shower Doors

 To kickstart your shower door cleaning, dampen and then squeeze out a magic eraser.

 Note: It’s a good idea to follow the magic eraser wiping with a dry microfiber cloth, to remove any extra water droplets or residue from the magic eraser.

 This will go a long way toward minimizing water spots and mildew potential.

 How to Clean a Shower Shelf

 To maintain a clean and organized shower shelf, it is recommended that you consider other options than cramming all your shower goods on top of it.

 This will eliminate the need for all those extra bottles and pumps on the shelf, which will facilitate the shelf’s easier accessibility for use and for cleaning.

 How to Clean a Shower Head

 The shower head is the most likely place to get buildup within the shower faucet holes themselves, and also to have hard water spots and other hard-to-clean blemishes.

 Pour a little bit of white vinegar into a plastic sandwich bag.